meh7an/FocuMoji/README.md

 - **Emoji-Based Folder Management**: Automatically categorize chats into different sets of folders based on the status emoji set for the account.
 - **Easy Integration**: Integrate Focumoji seamlessly into your existing Telegram workflow.
-- **Infinite Folders Activated**: By this tool, you can have infinite folders packed in 10 (20 for premium) folders for each status.
+- **Infinite Folders Activated**: By this tool, you can have infinite folders packed in 20 folders for each status.

 ## Getting Started